 End of terrace home transformation

-The front of the house was repainted in a light grey color, and with a new dark green entrance door with brass ironmongery, it complements the traditional checkerboard front path tiling very well.
+The exteriors required updating as well, with the front of the house being repainted in a light grey colour paired with a dark green entrance door and brass ironmongery.
+This complements the traditional checkerboard front path tiling very well.